inrae/jupyterhub-vm/README.md

 Please enter your OpenStack password, then [shift][Enter] :
 ```

 * **Note** : Once the VM image has been placed in the cloud space and an instance created, you will need to edit the _/usr/local/bin/get-hostname_ file to indicate either the full name of the instance or the IP address depending on what is needed to access it on the Internet.
-By default, the IP address is provided.
+By default, the local IP address is provided.
 However, this may not work if the VM is behind a proxy.